AlexArellanoATX/PyBer_Analysis/README.md

 ## Summary
 The dataset shows that for the timeframe analyzed, there are very interesting differences between the markets, as measured by the type of city- Urban, Suburban or Rural:
-* Most of PyBer's fare revenue came from Urban city types, and this market also has the highest number of drivers who gave the biggest proportion of total rides-
+* Most of PyBer's Fare revenue came from Urban city types, and this market also has the highest number of Drivers who gave the biggest proportion of total Rides-
     * however the Urban market has the **lowest** Average Fare per Driver and Average Fare per Ride of any city type.

-* Suburban city types had the second largest total fare revenue generated for the period, and also has the second highest number of rides given and number of drivers.
+* Suburban city types had the second largest total Fare revenue generated for the period, and also has the second highest number of Rides given and second highest number of Drivers.
 The Average Fare per Ride and Driver was in the middle, below those for Rural city types but higher than Urban city types.

-* Rural city types had the lowest total fare revenue generated as well as the lowest number of rides given and the lowest number of drivers.
+* Rural city types had the lowest total Fare revenue generated as well as the lowest number of Rides given and the lowest number of Drivers.
 The Average Fare per Ride and per Driver was the highest of any city type.

-The graph plotting the weekly Fare revenue by type of city shows that Urban markets bring in the most fare revenue by far of the any of the 3 city types:
+The graph plotting the weekly Fare revenue by type of city shows that Urban markets bring in the most Fare revenue by far of the any of the 3 city types:
 * Urban city types generate about twice the Fare revenue that Suburban markets do, and about 9 times the Fare revenue that Urban market bring in.

-* While weekly fare revenue moves higher and lower from week to week, more or less together across the 3 market types there do not seem to be any cyclical patterns, but the time frame analyzed may be too short to pick up any interesting trends.
+* While weekly Fare revenue moves higher and lower from week to week, more or less together across the 3 market types there do not seem to be any cyclical patterns, but the time frame analyzed may be too short to pick up any interesting trends.